Trumba Support frequently receives the following questions. If you have a question that isn't answered here, try the See Also links on the left.

-The Calendar Spuds tab in the Publishing Control Panel automatically includes a Mobile Table view for each calendar you publish.
-The mobile view's design reflects best practices from existing mobile-optimized Trumba calendars.
+For each calendar you publish, the Calendar Spuds tab in the Publishing Control Panel automatically includes a Mobile Table spud.
+The Mobile Table's calendar and event detail views are designed to reflect best practices from existing mobile-optimized Trumba calendars.

 Mobile Table view is similar to the Classic Table main calendar view except that the mobile view's default settings focus on keeping the calendar width small.
 For example, by default, Mobile Table view shows only each event's start time, start date, and description, hides some event and calendar actions, and uses the small versions of navigation buttons.
 Just as with other calendar views, you can customize the mobile view's default settings to meet your specific needs.

 If you have a separate mobile website, you can embed the Mobile Table spud into a page on that site.
 Otherwise, you can set the auto detect mobile option for your main calendar spud.
 With that option set, the device viewers are using automatically determines which view they see.

 Filter spuds also automatically detect the device on which they're being viewed.
 Multi-select filters automatically convert to space-saving single-select versions on mobile phones and tablets.

 You can promote your current day's or week's events in your lobby or other high-traffic location by customizing promotion spuds to create effective digital signage displays.

 To provide event-driven digital signage, all you need is a computer monitor or other device that displays HTML-formatted content and a promotion spud customized to make event information visible at a reasonable distance.